 Many lenders will knock a little bit off your rate if you sign up for automatic payments or pay your bill online.
 Others may give you a discount if you have a previous banking relationship with them or you’re purchasing a specific type of car.
 Don’t assume you’ll be told of these potential savings — always ask.

 #7: Consider 0% interest deals, but do your homework.

 You’re not going to find a 0% interest rate offer at banks or credit unions, but you may find them offered at the dealership by your car manufacturer’s lender.
 It sounds too good to be true, but if you have excellent credit, you may be able to nab such a deal.
 However — and of course there’s a “however” with this deal — you may have to take a 0% interest deal instead of another promotion, like a $1,500 cash rebate.
 You’d have to do the math to figure out whether the 0% interest would save you more than $1,500 over the life of your loan, or whether you would be better off taking the rebate and using a low-interest loan on the reduced amount.

 Whether they’re buying a new or used car, most consumers pay an average 5% down payment.
-But if possible, we recommend saving up for a more substantial down payment of around 20% — here’s why.
+But if possible, we recommend saving up for a more substantial down payment of around 20%.
+Here’s why.

-Let’s say you’re looking to buy a $20,000 car, and you can qualify for a 60-month auto loan at 6% APR.
-Here’s how much your monthly payments and total interest could vary, depending on your down payment:
+Let’s say you’re looking to buy a $20,000 car, and you can qualify for a 60-month online car loan at 6% APR.
+With no initial down payment, your monthly payments will come to about $387, and you’d pay $3,199 in interest.

 Saving up for a larger down payment may seem daunting, but it’ll save you money in the long run.